-The course has been designed, in collaboration with experts spanning the breadth of the leisure and fitness sector, using refreshing and exciting content, that's up to date, engaging, fit for purpose and suitable for the needs of students in 2020 and beyond.
-The qualification will develop your knowledge, understanding and skills of the principles of Sport and Physical Activity.
+The course has been designed, in collaboration with experts spanning the breadth of the leisure and fitness sector, using refreshing and exciting content, that's up to date, engaging, fit for purpose and suitable for the needs of students.
+The qualification will develop your knowledge, understanding and skills of the principles of sport and physical activity.
 This qualification is for learners 16 years old or over who want to study sport, leisure or fitness.
 This qualification is not just about being able to play sport, it will provide learners with the skills, knowledge and understanding to progress into Higher Education on a sport-related programme.